-The F4 standard will however create an exception in this spectacular and remarkable balance sheet, since only the most recent devices can be upgraded to the F4.2 standard, the same that will allow the evolution to the later F5 standard planned for 2030, and F6 planned for 2040, concomitantly with the entry into service of the Franco-German SCAF.
-But the information gathered on this F4.2 standard like that on the future F5 standard, as well as the philosophy that emanates from the developments of the systems of the SCAF program, suggests the anticipated arrival of a Game Changer potential for the French air force as well as for the international Rafale customers from 2030: the Remote Carrier.
+The F4 standard will however create an exception in this spectacular and remarkable balance sheet, since only the most recent devices can be upgraded to the F4.2 standard, the same one that will allow the evolution to the later F5 standard planned for 2030, and F6 planned for 2040, concomitantly with the entry into service of the Franco-German SCAF.
+But the information gathered on this F4.2 standard as well as that on the future F5 standard, as well as the philosophy that emanates from the developments of the systems of the SCAF program, suggests the anticipated arrival of a Game Changer potential for the French air force as well as for the international Rafale customers from 2030: the Remote Carrier.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.

 Personal subscription at € 4,95 per month or € 49,5 per year - Professional subscription at € 18,00 per month or € 180 per year - Student subscription at € 2,5 per month or € 25 per year - Excluding promotional code -

 Download theMobile Meta-Defense app for IOS or Android to be informed of new publications by notification.